Amogh2001/IMD-Extractor/README.md

 # IMD-Extractor
-Extracts rainfall data from IMD (Indian Meteorological Department) .nc file and an example usage
+Extracts rainfall data from IMD (Indian Meteorological Department) .nc file.
+Also includes an example

 Can extract IMD 1 deg X 1 Deg data using nc_extractor.